vbilopav/iHipsterJS/docs/getting-started.md

 - `data-view-module` - Module View ID that will be rendered by deafault by `$/single-view-app` on initialization.

 - `data-app-container-id` - Application container element ID.
 Passed as only function parameter for every custom entry point module.
-Not needed when using document template (`$document!id` type view module) and default `$/single-view-app`.
-In that case parent element with id from `$document!id` is used or parent element from last `template` tag if view module not present.
+Not needed when using document template (`$template!id` type view module) and default `$/single-view-app`.
+In that case parent element with id from `$template!id` is used or parent element from last `template` tag if view module not present.
 Otherwise `app` is default value.

 - `data-app-object-name` - Name of default application root object.
 Default is `_app`.